Christmas travel checklist

 2. Travel plans

 Avoid last-minute stress by checking the expiry dates of important travel documents such as passports.
-If you’re travelling within Europe, don't forget your EHIC insurance card.
-You can apply for, or renew, your EHIC card, here.
+If you’re travelling within Europe, you can apply for, or renew, your EHIC card here.

 Travelling somewhere new can heighten anxiety so do your research and make arrangements well in advance.
 If you’re travelling with friends or family, it makes sense to discuss the route ahead of the trip.
 This can help to avoid stressful differences of opinion.
 Download maps and check directions so that you can estimate journey times.

 If you intend to drive, get organised by decluttering the boot, and checking the water, oil and tyres.
 Benenden Health members can enjoy 10% off all in store purchases at Halfords so make the most of it when getting your car ready for winter.

 3. Prepare tech and entertainment